GTB-tbsequencing/mutation-catalogue-2023/README.md

 All other folders each include code used to generate the mutation catalogue.
 This includes:

 ## Bioinformatic pipeline - Step Functions
 The [Step Function](https://aws.amazon.com/step-functions/) definition of our bioinformatic pipeline, in JSON format.
 Refer to the Step Function documentation for the specifications of the format.
-All executed commands are found in the *Parameters.Parameters.COMMAND" entry of each Step of the Worfklow.
+All executed commands are found in the *Parameters.Parameters.COMMAND* entry of each Step of the Worfklow.

 ## Variant Annotation - Python
 We used SnpEff to annote our variants with the following command: